 We are subject to laws and regulations relating to personally identifiable health information, and other sensitive information.
-Security breaches, loss of data and other disruptions to us or our third-party service providers could compromise sensitive information related to our business and our reputation.
+Security breaches, loss of data and other disruptions to us or our third-party service providers could compromise sensitive information related to our business or prevent us from accessing critical information and expose us to liability, which could adversely affect our business and our reputation.